 Keep Eggs Fresh Longer

-Have chickens?
-Don't wash your eggs until you're ready to use them.
+Whether you raise chickens for eggs or purchase farm fresh eggs, don't wash your eggs until you're ready to use them.
 They have a covering, known as bloom, that protects them from bacteria and keeps them fresh.
 Leave eggs unwashed until you're ready to cook them, and your home-grown eggs should outlast grocery store varieties.

 - Once you're finished with your eggs, use the eggshells in your garden.
-They're an excellent fertilizer, and can even help to keep pests away.
+They're an excellent fertilizer and can even help to keep pests away.

 - If you run out of eggs—or you find that the eggs you just tested are no longer any good—there are plenty of good egg substitutes that you can use, until you're able to get to the grocery store for another carton.